-While electricity helps us in many ways to achieve and maintain health, according to the electrical experts at Richtek Electrical when something goes wrong with it, knowledgeable electricians would be the first to insist it should be fixed by a qualified person – and of course, we know it’s not legal to do it yourself.
+While electricity helps us in many ways to achieve and maintain health, according to the electrician experts when something goes wrong with it, knowledgeable electricians would be the first to insist it should be fixed by a qualified person – and of course, we know it’s not legal to do it yourself.
 This includes sparks coming out of the power points.
 There are several reasons why this may happen.

 - In some cases when the cord from a device is pulled out of the power point without switching it off first, there will be a spark.
 This is because there was a load on the power point.
 In fact, the device should always be switched off where possible, before removing the socket from the wall.
 Having that spark means the inside of the power point gets hotter and this can wear it out more quickly.